 Every policy change has winners and losers.
 Verifying the probable results of any change in public policy is of critical importance to any governmental entity.
 Who benefits and who does not, and by how much, are challenging questions that call on the diverse skill sets of RESI staff.

 The Economic and Fiscal Impacts of the Film Production Tax Credit in Maryland quantifies the jobs, output, wages, and state and local tax revenues generated as a result of this film producation tax credit legislation.

-These analyses examine the amount of a certain resource available to the consumers of that resource and the amount of that same resource needed or desired by its consumers.
-Generally, these studies are used to determine if there is a gap between what is available and what is needed or desired in regard to a particular product, service, and/or industry.
+These analyses examine the amount of a certain resource or service available to the consumers of that resource or service and the amount of that same resource needed or desired by its consumers.
+These studies are used to determine if there is a gap between what is available and what is needed or desired in regard to a particular product, service, and/or industry.

 State of Maryland Construction Industry Bachelor’s Degree Demand Analysis investigates the demand for Bachelor’s degree candidates in the construction/built environment industry in Maryland.